saezlab/CXCL4_Gleitz_paper_2019/README.md

 # CXCL4_Gleitz_paper_2019

-Simply run the scripts in their numbered orders in /scripts
+Simply run the scripts in their numbered order in /scripts

 Install necessary packages when required.